We discussed why leading organizations participate in facility benchmarking programs, and now will describe how the

 5. Select Changes To Implement.
 Based on what you have learned about practices that have benefited others, you can select those that meet your objectives, provide significant improvement opportunity, and fit your organization culture for implementation at your own organization.

-6. Track Progress.
+6. Tracking the Benchmark Progress.
 After implementing changes in your operations, it will be important to monitor costs and occupant satisfaction.
 This will tell you whether these changes are successful or require adjustment.
 The easiest way to measure progress is to re-benchmark; each cycle lets you build on the prior one and it may take a couple years to measure the benefits of some changes in practice.

 “Just completing the questionnaire provided suggestions on ways to improve our operation.” —Carnegie Museums

 What Does It Take To Participate in a Benchmarking Program?

 Some benchmarking programs only include the first three steps and end with a published report that may just show the composite results.
 Typically, you fill out a form and then get a paper / PDF report.
 These are typically free or low-price options and can be useful if you just want to know the group averages.